IanChar/AutomataGrowth/README.md

 ## Code

-The main algorithm presented in the paper can be found in [merge_alg.py](./merge_alg.py).
+The main algorithm presented in the BS/MS thesis and paper can be found in [merge_alg.py](./merge_alg.py).
 This file also contains the deterministic finite automaton object that is returned by the algorithm.
 The implementation of this data structure is done via objects and pointers.
 Currently this file is set up so that if one runs

 ```
 python merge_alg.py